nOkuda/activetm/README.md

 These settings are required for every run.

 * `pickle` takes a string which names the pickle file created for the data set
-* `corpus` takes one of two string.
+* `corpus` takes one of two strings.
 One is a glob pattern specifying where the corpus can be found.
 Check the `ankura.pipeline.read_glob` documentation for further details of this use.
 The other is the path to a file containing documents all in one file.
 Check the `ankura.pipeline.read_file` for futher